nerves-project-attic/nerves_init_gadget/README.md

 specify a string to use as a host name or one of the following atoms:

 * `:ip` - Set the host part to `:ifname`'s assigned IP address.
+* `:dhcp` - Set the host part to the host name registered by dhcp.
 * `:mdns_domain` Set the host part to the value advertised by mDNS.

 The default is `:mdns_domain` so that the following remsh invocation works: